datacite/homepage/source/become.html.md

 # Types of Membership

-There are three types of DataCite membership: 1) Member-only, 2) Direct Member, and 3) Consortium Member.

 ## 1) Member-only

 This type of member supports DataCite’s data sharing mission and wants to collaborate with DataCite and/or be part of DataCite’s governance.
 These members do not register DOIs.